xhavitbasha/nessus-windows11-lab/07-remediation.md

 4. Restart the host when prompted
 5. After restart, check for updates again (Windows often needs multiple passes to fully patch)

+---

+## Notes on This Page

+A few design decisions worth knowing:

+1. **Each finding has a target SLA.** Real vulnerability management uses SLAs (fix Critical in 24–48h, High in 7 days, etc.).
+Adding these makes your project read like an actual remediation plan, not a checklist.
+Reviewers who work in security will recognize this pattern immediately.

+2. **Each finding has a verification step.** Most portfolio projects stop at "here's how to fix it."
+Adding "here's how you know it's fixed" — with actual commands like `Get-HotFix` and `winget --version` — shows you think about closing the loop, not just checking a box.

+3. **Priority 6 (DHCP) is framed as an investigation, not a fix.** Because it might be a false positive or expected behavior of the host-only network, jumping straight to "disable DHCP" would be wrong.
+Framing it as "investigate first" shows professional judgment.

+4. **7.8 sets up the possibility of a rescan.** If you decide to actually remediate the VM and re-scan, this is where you'd add the "after" screenshot.
+That would elevate the project from "I found vulnerabilities" to "I found vulnerabilities, fixed them, and proved it worked." **If you have time, do this** — it's a big differentiator.

+---

+## Optional: The Remediation Rescan

+If you want to take this project from strong to exceptional, here's the move:

+1. Snapshot the current VM state in UTM (so you can revert if needed)
+2. Apply fixes for priorities 1–4 (Windows Update + WinGet)
+3. Re-run the credentialed scan
+4. Screenshot the new severity chart
+5. Add a section 7.9 "Before vs. After" showing the delta

+This would give you a **four-stage project**:
+- Stage 1: Unauthenticated scan (baseline external view)
+- Stage 2: Credentialed scan (full internal view)
+- Stage 3: Analysis (findings and comparison)
+- Stage 4: Remediation and verification (fix and prove)

+That's a complete vulnerability management cycle — the same one used in real security operations.
+Very few beginner portfolios show this.
+It would immediately distinguish your project from typical "I ran Nessus" write-ups.

+If you don't have time, no problem — the current version is already very strong.

+---

+## What's Next: Page 08 – Lessons Learned

+Page 08 is short and reflective.
+It's where you write in first person about what you actually learned from building this.
+Tell me when Page 07 is committed, and we'll write the final page — then your project will be complete and ready to feature on your profile.

 ### Alternative (Command Line)

 For environments where updates are managed centrally: